 ORDs still available

 For those who prefer ORDs (old reading devices), there are less than 150 autographed paperbacks left.
 Once they are gone, they are gone.
 I likely will not have another print run done.
-An empty corner in the living room might motivate me to get going on my second book!If you enjoyed this post, consider buying me a cafe mocha.
+An empty corner in the living room might motivate me to get going on my second book!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.